Betty JoAnn Pribble (nee Von Almen)

-HESSVILLE, IN - Betty JoAnne Pribble, age 88 entered the gates of heaven peacefully on Monday, August 17, 2020 at St. Mary Medical Center.
-Survivors include her three sons: Randy, Larry (Barbara) and Kevin (Angela) Pribble; three grandchildren: Angela (Bobby) Figueroa, Michele (Bobby) Klut and Justin (Jaime) Pribble; two great grandchildren, Ayden Figueroa and Sophia Pribble; several nephews cousins and friends.
-Preceded in death by her husband of 68 years, Kenneth Ray Pribble and parents Charles and Helen Von Almen.
+HESSVILLE, IN — Betty JoAnne Pribble, 88, entered the gates of heaven peacefully on Monday, August 17, 2020, at St. Mary Medical Center.
+Survivors include her three sons, Randy, Larry (Barbara) and Kevin (Angela) Pribble; three grandchildren, Angela (Bobby) Figueroa, Michele (Bobby) Klut and Justin (Jaime) Pribble; two great-grandchildren, Ayden Figueroa and Sophia Pribble; several nephews, cousins and friends.
+Preceded in death by her husband of 68 years, Kenneth Ray Pribble, and parents, Charles and Helen Von Almen.

-Funeral service will be held on Friday, August 21, 2020 at 12:00 p.m. at BOCKERN FUNERAL HOME, 7042 Kennedy Ave.
-Hammond (Hessville) with Pastor Mark Hostetler officiating.
+Funeral service will be held on Friday, August 21, 2020, at 12:00 p.m. at BOCKEN FUNERAL HOME, 7042 Kennedy Ave.
+Hammond (Hessville), with Pastor Mark Hostetler officiating.
 Burial will follow at Elmwood Cemetery, Hammond.
-Friends are invited to meet with the family for visitation on Friday, August 21, 2020 from 11:00 a.m. until 12:00 p.m. at BOCKEN FUNERAL HOME.
-Face mask are required per State of Indiana COVID-19 guidelines.
+Friends are invited to meet with the family for visitation on Friday, August 21, 2020, from 11:00 a.m. until 12:00 p.m. at BOCKEN FUNERAL HOME.
+Face mask are required per state COVID-19 guidelines.

 Obituaries Newsletter